mulqueenr/mulqueenr.github.io/docs/CEDAR analysis/10x_multiomephase2.md

 category: CEDAR
 ---

-Multiome processing for 10X multiome data on Primary Tumors (Phase 1)
+Multiome processing for 10X multiome data on Primary Tumors (Phase 1+2 and preliminary experiment combined) *This code is a WIP and will be cleaned prior to manuscript finalization.*

 ## File Location
 ```bash